jonathanlimjingchuan/CSC1108-DSA-FlightRoute/README.md

 ## 💡 How to Use the App

--Run the app and enter the IATA code for your source and destination.
+- Run the app and enter the IATA code for your source and destination.
--Press "Search" (it may take awhile to search, depending on your system) -After Searching, it will display the route on the map.
+- Press "Search" (it may take awhile to search, depending on your system)
+- After Searching, it will display the route on the map.
--Click on "Search Results" to view the results of the Algorithms -This will also show the Flights (Direct and Connecting) for the chosen source and destionation.
+- Click on "Search Results" to view the results of the Algorithms
+- This will also show the Flights (Direct and Connecting) for the chosen source and destionation.

 ## 👥 Contributors